flimflamjs/flimflam-docs/tutorials/quick-start-counter.md

 </body>
 ```

 Open your browser and make sure the test command shows up in your console.
 If so, you have completed the basic build process.
-You will need to use browserify/babel every time you make an update to verify your results in the browser (or use Budo to speed things up).
+You will need to use browserify/babel every time you make an update to verify your results in the browser (or use Budo with LiveReload).

 ## The view